oliviaguest/pdist/README.md

 For adding it permanently (so you do not have to do this every time) add it to your ```~/.bashrc``` or whatever your set-up dictates.

 ## Notes
-There were  many attenpts, see: https://github.com/oliviaguest/pairwise_distance to make this work Python-only.
+There were  [many attenpts](https://github.com/oliviaguest/pairwise_distance) to make this work Python-only.
 Alas — none of them worked out, but feel free to play around with the various Python versions.
 The main stumbling block was the GIL.

 For very huge data sometimes Python-only is not the best idea.

-Can memory efficiency be improved even more?
-See: http://cython.readthedocs.io/en/latest/src/tutorial/numpy.html